-The Foot and Leg Clinic stay ahead of the times and focus their method of fixing feet and body posture by practising Foot Mobilisation Technique (FMT).
-FMT is a very specific method of mobilising the foot, ankle, and lower limb, to create drastic results.
+The Foot and Leg Clinic stay ahead of the times and focus their method of fixing feet and body posture by practising Foot Mobilisation.
+Foot mobilisation therapy is a very specific method of mobilising the foot, ankle, and lower limb, to create drastic results.

 FMT identifies which of the many foot joints are stiff and sitting in the wrong position.